-In order to apply for this program, transfer students must successfully complete at least 45 credit hours of undergraduate studies at Western New England University.
-Students considering a career in law are eligible for membership in the Pre-Law Society, which provides cocurricular activities for pre-law students.
+Students considering a career in law are eligible for membership in a prelaw society that provides cocurricular activities for prelaw students.
 Among the society's activities are workshops on selecting and applying to law schools; field trips to observe law classes; mock trials; and films, lectures, and discussions designed to clarify the responsibilities and privileges of the profession of law.

-The office of the pre-law advisor maintains files of reference materials on law schools, the Law School Admissions Test, and other subjects of interest to pre-law students.
-Regardless of major, students thinking about attending law school should consult with the pre-law advisor, Associate Professor Peter Fairman, Department of History and Political Science, at the earliest opportunity.
+The office of the prelaw advisor maintains files of reference materials on law schools, the Law School Admissions Test, and other subjects of interest to prelaw students.
+Regardless of major, students thinking about attending law school should register with the prelaw advisor at the earliest opportunity.